76 Ways to Market Your Book for Free

 Market your book for free on social media

-1. Create a Twitter profile and tweet book updates from it
+1. Create an X (RIP Twitter) profile and share book updates from it

 2. Follow and engage authors and writers using the #AuthorsofTwitter hashtag